As an ArcGIS Server administrator or publisher, you can register data sources for ArcGIS Server web services.

 - Grant at least read-only privileges on the data to be published to the ArcGIS Server account.

-Install the SQL Server client
+Install the ODBC driver for SQL Server

 Add the ArcGIS Server account to the database server